 Striving for perfection is a very worthy goal.
 But being driven by a deep need to achieve personal perfection in every case can cause serious problems.
 I believe all good pilots value excellence and strive to meet the very highest standards.
 But in flying, true perfectionism is often not just tolerated but occasionally encouraged; a bad idea.
 If perfectionism is about high standards, persistence, and conscientiousness, what’s not to like?
 Hopefully I can explain the dark side without offending any friends.

-My easiest metaphor to for decision making in flying is a football game.
+My common metaphor for decision making in flying is a football game.
 We of course practice hard, drilling skills and technique.
 We even run all the hypothetical scenarios and decide the perfect desired course of action with detailed execution in the huddle.
 But as soon as the ball is snapped and the situation evolves, and everything can change rapidly.
 In this fluid word of multiple variables and limited time, fast action, improvisation and ingenuity are the more successful strategies.
 We must employ “fast and frugal decision-making” rather than being frozen and directed to a perfect pre-decided outcome.

 This decision making concept was developed by a genius (and Nobel prize winning) computer scientist named Herbert Simon way back in the 1950s.
 He was the first behavioral psychologist and debunked the Renaissance idea of “perfection in knowledge and action.”
 We live in a fast-changing world where we have limited time, resources, or information and can never make “perfect” choices.
 He advocated the best choice limited by circumstances which he called “satisficing.”
 This is also the core concept which pilots call “aeronautical decision making” (ADM).
 We cannot freeze the action, we must decide on the fly and achieve the best outcome given the limiting factors of time information and resources.